rscode999/cnet/documentation/documentation.md

 * The output dimension of each layer must equal the input dimension of the next layer.
 * The only layer with Softmax activation is the final (output) layer.

+If a condition is broken, an `illegal_state` exception is thrown, with an error message detailing the failed check.

-If all conditions are met, to handle changes in network architecture, the network resets all internal state previously used in training.
+If all conditions are met, the network resets all internal state previously used in training.

 **Exceptions**